sekury/java-concurrency/README.md

 ## Executors

-Executor decouples task submission from task execution mechanics.
+`Executor` interface decouples task submission from task execution mechanics.
+`Executor` focuses exclusively on `Runnable`.

+`ExecutorService` interface submits a `Callable` for execution and return `Future` interface that represents the result of async computation. `ExecutorService` provides methods to execute a collection of tasks and initiate a shutdown.

 [Example](/src/sekury/concurrency/executors/ExecutorDemo.java)